Inserting a Table of Contents into your Word document is more than just a mere convenience – it’s a game-changer.

 Formatting a Table of Contents in Word allows you to customise its appearance to match the style and design of your document.

 You can tailor the formatting of your Table of Contents to your specific preferences.
-This includes choosing the heading levels to include, modifying the format of the table, and customising the appearance of page numbers or hyperlinks.
+This includes choosing the heading levels to include, modifying the table’s format, and customising the appearance of page numbers or hyperlinks.

-With these options, you can create a Table of Contents that not only provides clear navigation but also seamlessly integrates with the overall design of your document.
+With these options, you can create a Table of Contents that provides clear navigation and seamlessly integrates with the overall design of your document.

 To change the formatting of an existing Table of Contents: